vuejs/router/README.md

 ### Typings

 To make typings more consistent and expressive, some types have been renamed.
 Keep in mind these can change until stable release to ensure consistency.
-Some types might have changed as well.
+Some type properties might have changed as well.

 | `vue-router@3` | `vue-router@4`          |
 | -------------- | ----------------------- |